twmht/PVANet-FACE/README.md

-## PVANET: Lightweight Deep Neural Networks for Real-time Object Detection
+## PVANet: Lightweight Deep Neural Networks for Real-time Object Detection
-by Sanghoon Hong, Byungseok Roh, Kye-hyeon Kim, Yeongjae Cheon, Minje Park (Intel Imaging and Camera Technology)
+by Sanghoon Hong, Byungseok Roh, Kye-hyeon Kim, Yeongjae Cheon, Minje Park (Intel Imaging and Camera Technology) Presented in [EMDNN2016](http://allenai.org/plato/emdnn/), a NIPS2016 workshop ([arXiv link](https://arxiv.org/abs/1611.08588))

 ### Introduction

-This repository is a fork from [py-faster-rcnn](https://github.com/rbgirshick/py-faster-rcnn) and demonstrates the performance of PVANET.
+This repository is a fork from [py-faster-rcnn](https://github.com/rbgirshick/py-faster-rcnn) and demonstrates the performance of PVANet.

 You can refer to [py-faster-rcnn README.md](https://github.com/rbgirshick/py-faster-rcnn/blob/master/README.md) and [faster-rcnn README.md](https://github.com/ShaoqingRen/faster_rcnn/blob/master/README.md) for more information.

 ### Desclaimer

+This repository doesn't contain our up-to-date models and codes.
+I'll be updated by the end of December.

-Please note that this repository doesn't contain our in-house runtime code used in the published article.
+Please note that this repository doesn't contain our in-house codes used in the published article.
-- The original py-faster-rcnn is quite slow and there exist lots of inefficient code blocks.
-- We improved some of them, by 1) replacing the Caffe backend with its latest version (Sep 1, 2016), and 2) porting our implementation of the proposal layer.
-- However it is still slower than our in-house runtime code due to the image pre-processing code written in Python (+9ms) and some poorly implemented parts in Caffe (+5 ms).
+- This version of py-faster-rcnn is slower than our in-house runtime code due to the image pre-processing code written in Python (+9 ms) and some poorly implemented parts in Caffe (+5 ms).
-- PVANET was trained by our in-house deep learning library, not by this implementation.
+- PVANet was trained by our in-house deep learning library, not by this implementation.
 - There might be a tiny difference in VOC2012 test results, because some hidden parameters in py-faster-rcnn may be set differently with ours.
-- PVANET-lite (76.3% mAP on VOC2012, 10th place) is originally designed to verify the effectiveness of multi-scale features for object detection, so it only uses Inception and hyper features only.
-Further improvement may be achievable by adding C.ReLU, residual connections, etc.

-### Citing PVANET
+### Citing PVANet

 The BibTeX for EMDNN2016-accepted version will be updated soon